 (for patients with RLS) if you are a day sleeper or work a night shift.

-FDA pregnancy category C. It is not known whether Neurontin will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Neurontin?

 Take Neurontin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 If your doctor changes your brand, strength, or type of gabapentin, your dosage needs may change.
 Ask your pharmacist if you have any questions about the new kind of gabapentin you receive at the pharmacy.